-Qualitative research is a broad and rich tradition with scholars from numerous disciplines and ways of thinking.
+Qualitative research is a broad and rich tradition with scholars from varied disciplines and ways of thinking.
 This paper focuses on the subset of researchers, including mixed-method researchers, who are considering using LLMs in their qualitative research processes.
-Those researchers should be clear-eyed and cautious about what is gained and lost when LLMs are used in data collection, analysis, or writing.
+Those researchers should be clear-eyed about what is gained and lost when LLMs are used in data collection, analysis, or writing.

 This work surfaces both the curiosities and concerns of qualitative and mixed-method researchers across disciplines who are wrestling with what the introduction of LLMs means for their qualitative research process.
 Through twenty semi-structured interviews with researchers across academic communities, we sought to understand any current use, motivations for use, perceptions of usefulness, and concerns about the use of LLMs in qualitative research.
 Our findings show that qualitative researchers can envision leveraging LLMs for their work to help with a range of uses including generating interview materials and analyzing research artifacts.
 Specifically, the interactivity of ChatGPT has spurred researchers to think creatively about what chat-based interfaces can bring to their work.
-Simultaneously, researchers harbor fundamental concerns about ethics, unequal adoption of new technologies, model bias, and performance, leading some to abstain from the use of LLMs to conduct qualitative research and others to experiment despite concerns to participant privacy.
-New tools and practices are rapidly being adopted, but scholarly communities are not equipped for conducting ethical and effective research with them.
-As such, we are at a critical junction that requires urgent evaluation and recalibration of both our methodological approaches and thinking on research practices..

-As a step forward, we outline guidelines for future qualitative researchers interested in using LLMs, and we present design opportunities and principles for LLM-based qualitative data analysis tools.
+Simultaneously, researchers harbor fundamental concerns about ethics, unequal adoption of new technologies, model bias, and performance, leading some to abstain from the use of LLMs to conduct qualitative research, and others to experiment despite concerns regarding participant privacy.
+New tools and practices are rapidly being adopted, but scholarly communities are not yet equipped to conduct ethical and effective research with them.
+As such, we are at a junction that urgently requires thorough evaluation and recalibration of both our methodological approaches and our thinking on research practices.
+As a step forward, we outline considerations and recommendations for future qualitative researchers interested in using LLMs, and we present design opportunities and principles for creating LLM-based qualitative data analysis tools given our findings.